 - Loan Acquisition Expenses.
 These include legal, architectural, and engineering fees, title clearance costs, and insurance costs.
 The up-front guarantee fee and fees for appraisal, environmental inspections, surveying, tax monitoring, expenses for homeownership education counseling, and other technical services associated with obtaining the loan. - Reasonable Lender Fees.
 Reasonable lender fees, when financed, may include an origination fee and other fees and charges.
 Lender fees and charges must meet the points and fees limits published by the Consumer Financial Protection Bureau (CFPB) in the Federal Register at 12 CFR 1026.43(e)(3) and cannot exceed those charged other applicants by the lender for similar transactions such as FHA-insured or VA-guaranteed first mortgage loans.
 It is the lender's responsibility to ensure CFPB requirements are met.
 Payment of finder's fees or placement fees for the referral of an applicant to the lender may not be included in the loan amount.
 Discount points to "buydown" or permanently reduce the effective interest rate may be financed.
 Loan discount points and the loan origination fee must be itemized separately on the Closing Disclosure.
 The SFHGLP up-front guarantee and annual fee are not included in the lender fees and charges calculation. - Closing Costs.
 Closing costs that are reasonable and customary for the area can be financed with loan funds.
 Closing costs cannot exceed those charged to other applicants by the lender for similar transactions such as FHA-insured or VA-guaranteed first mortgage loans.
 If the lender does not participate in such programs, the loan closing costs may not exceed those charged other applicants by the lender for a similar program that requires conventional mortgage insurance or a guarantee. - Interested Party Concessions.
-Seller contributions (or other interested parties) are limited to six percent of the sales price and must represent an eligible loan purpose in accordance with this paragraph.
-Closing costs and/or prepaid items paid by the lender through premium pricing and funds provided by the seller for repairs or to pay the buyer's real estate commission fees are not included in the interested party contribution limitation.
+Seller contributions (or other interested parties) are limited to six percent of the sales price and must represent an eligible loan purpose in accordance with this paragraph. -Closings costs and/or prepaid items paid by the lender through premium pricing and funds provided by the seller for repairs or to pay the buyer's real estate commission fees are not included in the interested party contribution limitation.
+Closings costs and/or prepaid items paid by the lender through premium pricing are not included in the seller contribution limitation.
+Funds provided by the seller for repairs are not included in the interested party contribution limitation.
 However, seller concessions for repairs must be held in an escrow account.
 Refer to Chapter 12 for repair escrow guidance.
 The approved lender is responsible to ensure applicable limitations and eligible loan purposes are met.
 Seller contributions cannot be used to pay an applicant's personal debt or as an inducement to purchase by including movable articles of personal property such as furniture, cars, boats, electronic equipment, etc. This does not include household appliances that are typically part of the purchase transaction.